Ensemble-Matrix/Assessments/deployment/README.md

 # ASSESSMENT PROJECT - ENSEMBLE MATRIX PVT LTD

+Please make your own branch of this repo before committing

 ## Requirements:
 1. Make a server that serves a REST model to classify the fashion MNIST dataset.